Renegade (Arcade)

 ---|---|

-The high score screen in the Japanese version shows the score rankings in front of a plain green background, Renegade's is a slightly different version of the background from the title screen.
-The default scores were also changed to be less low-effort.
+- The high score list in the Japanese version shows the rankings in front of a plain green background, the US version has a slightly different version of the background seen on the title screen.
+Also, the default scores had the name of the game's protagonist and the four bosses (read more about them below) but were changed to unrelated initials in the US version, the scores themselves were changed as well.

-Something exclusive to the Japanese version is that when the score rankings are shown during the attract mode's gameplay demos, the stage backgrounds are replaced with the high score ranks are shown in front of the characters.
+- Something exclusive to the Japanese version is that when the score rankings are shown, the stage's background during the gameplay demos is replaced with the score list, with the characters still being seen.
+The US version instead completely goes to the high score screen.

 Japan | US |